How Long Does It Take Dust to Settle?

 • Indoor Environment (House with HVAC system):

-• Large particles may settle within an hour or so.
+• Large particles may settle within about an hour.

-• Medium particles might stay airborne for several hours to a day.
+• Medium particles could remain suspended for several hours to a full day.

-• Small particles could remain in the air for several days.
+• Small particles might linger in the air for several days.

 • Outdoor Environment (Calm day with little wind):

-• Medium particles might take hours to settle.
+• Medium particles may take hours to settle.

-• Small particles could stay airborne for a few days, depending on weather conditions.
+• Small particles could remain airborne for days, depending on the weather.

 How Does Particle Size Affect the Settling Rate of Dust Particles?